ruudy-es/Metronic-Bundle/README.md

 Step 4.
 Download or Buy Metronic Theme and copy some assets folders
 -------------------------------------------------------------------

-This project is based on the [**Metronic - Responsive Admin Dashboard Template**][1], so you need to buy it to get your licente and all the assets and examples.
+This project is based on the [**Metronic - Responsive Admin Dashboard Template**][1], so you need to buy it to get your license and all the assets and examples.

 After you have your license, you only have to copy some folders in Bundle generated: